Uncategorized

 SystemsAge aka SymphonyAge — (available through the TruAge Complete Collection test at TruDiagnostic)

-• Created by from Raghav Sehgal and Albert Higgins-Chen at Yale, to capture aging in distinct physiological systems.
+• Created by Raghav Sehgal and Albert Higgins-Chen at Yale, to capture aging in distinct physiological systems.

 • Includes 11 system-specific epigenetic reports: Heart, Lung, Kidney, Liver, Brain, Immune, Inflammatory, Blood, Musculoskeletal, Hormone, and Metabolic.